umangburman/Dagger2-Android-Efficient-Approach/README.md

 - More fundamentally, it requires the type requesting injection (FrombulationActivity) to know about its injector.
 Even if this is done through interfaces instead of concrete types, it breaks a core principle of dependency injection: a class shouldn’t know anything about how it is injected.

-To overcome theses, Dagger has introduced **dagger.android** from **version - 2.10** onwards.
+To overcome these, Dagger has introduced **dagger.android** from **version - 2.10** onwards.
 The classes in dagger.android offer one approach to simplify this pattern.

 1. **AndroidInjectionModule:** Contains bindings to ensure the usability of dagger.android framework classes.
 This module should be installed in the component that is used to inject the Application class.